unisonweb/distributed_v1/design.md

 Here, `t2` and `merged` are both forked at the same location as `t1`, so no network communication happens to combine their results.

 <details><summary>
 The above API lets you be explicit about where tasks are forked.
-One idea that we have discussed is the notion of an *algebra of locations* that makes it possible to be less explicit about locations while still expressing interesting constraints.</summary>
+One idea that we have discussed is the notion of an <i>algebra of locations</i> that makes it possible to be less explicit about locations while still expressing interesting constraints.</summary>
 <br/>
-For instance, it might be desirable to be able to say things like `forkAt (somewhereNear bob) thing1`, or `forkAt (both (within usEast) (farFrom bob)) thing2` for a location that's in `usEast` but isn't on the same machine as the location `bob`.
+For instance, it might be desirable to be able to say things like <code>forkAt (somewhereNear bob) thing1</code>, or <code>forkAt (both (within usEast) (farFrom bob)) thing2</code> for a location that's in `usEast` but isn't on the same machine as the location `bob`.
 This sort of thing might be used to obtain locations whose failures will be less correlated than if they are on the same machine.
 We don't know if an algebra of locations would be too rich/flexible, effectively making it overkill, or not.
 This is an idea worth exploring further.
 </details>

 ### Error handling

 Tasks (especially remote tasks) can fail.
-We use a common failure type with runtime type tags so users can define new failure types:
+We use a common failure type with runtime type tags so users can define new kinds of failure:

 ```haskell
 unique type Failure = { tag : Link.Type, msg : Text, payload : Any }